-If you caught our previous post on the power of communication, you know the importance of media and PR in the digital age isn’t lost on us.
+If you caught our previous post on the power of communication in business, you know the importance of media and PR in the digital age isn’t lost on us.
 Making the right impression and building positive relationships are essential in every walk of life, and doubly so for business.
 In the digital age, the opportunities to excel at both are fantastic.

 However, even amid the vast arena of cyberspace, there’s still a place for more traditional ways to connect.
-Read on for our insight into entering the spotlight, influencing people, and maybe even making some friends along the way.
+Read on for some digital marketing tips on entering the spotlight, influencing people, and maybe even making some friends along the way.

 Public relations and the art of blogging

 The humble blog is one of the most powerful tools in the public relations toolbox.
 They’re an incredibly versatile way to package your thoughts, ideas, and identity in a personalized way.
 The world is estimated to contain a billion websites, with 350 million of those being blogs on the Tumblr platform alone.
 A further 12 million people blog in various capacities via other social media platforms like Facebook.
 For a business looking to promote themselves, the benefits of a blog are huge:

 - The average company with a blog receives 97% more inbound links

 - Websites that contain a blog have 434% more indexed pages

 - Blogs lead to 67% more views and leads

 - Blogs have been rated as the fifth most reliable source of information